Rustfahrtagentur/microcad/doc/libs/builtin.md

 # Builtin Library

-The *Builtin Library* is written in Rust and covers all **complicated tasks** (like drawing things and complexer calculations) and all communication with the compiler while the *evaluation*.
+The *Builtin library* is the bridge between µcad and Rust and covers all tasks that are not supposed to be in the µcad language itself (like drawing things and more complex calculations).
+It handles the communications with compiler and the geometry backend during evaluation.

 ## `geo2d`